ISILablsbu/IndustrialSystemIntelligence/content/_index.md

       text: |
         <br>

-        The **LSBU ISI Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2025.
+        The **LSBU ISI Research Group** has been a center of excellence for Artificial Intelligence and Robotics research, teaching, and practice since its founding in 2025.

   # - block: collection
   #   content: